camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-modeler/chapters/00-introduction/00-introduction.html.md

 ---

-__camunda Modeler__ is a BPMN 2.0 modelling plugin for the Eclipse IDE.
+__camunda Modeler__ is a BPMN 2.0 modeling plugin for the Eclipse IDE.
 This document will guide you step by step through the installation and gives you information about download pages, requirements and troubleshooting.